Understanding the modern world

 When I've finished, what course can I do next?

-See our offer of philosophy courses on our website.
+You might be interested in HP133 German Idealism from Kant to Hegel: the beginnings of continental philosophy.
+See our full offer of philosophy courses on our website.

 Chris teaches, studies and writes about philosophy and many other things.
 He has taught adult learners for many years and is committed to the view that the subject should be taught in a lively way that stimulates and empowers students, and that relates both to history, culture and society more widely.
 Most importantly, students should begin to see how philosophy relates to them, and that it is something they can engage in with confidence and success.
 He has studied at the University of Sheffield, University of East Anglia, Goldsmiths and Roehampton Universites and has a PhD, the subject of which was Hannah Arendt and Kant’s Theory of Reflective Judgment.
 He is the co-uthor of the Cambridge University Press Book ‘Thinking Through Philosophy’, and has published numerous articles, mainly on philosophical issues.
 He has a strong interest in politics, history, literature, the visual arts and music and is a keen landscape photographer.